 Most organizations that employ domain monitoring as part of the cybersecurity program use dedicated software to automatically identify when potential lookalike domains are registered, particularly those with the company’s name in them.
 A digital risk protection (DRP) platform can be a good alternative to software specifically designed to monitor domains.

-DRP enables companies to get a holistic view of their entire external corporate IT footprint.
+DRP enables companies to get a holistic view of their entire external attack surface.
 This can enable better mean time to respond, and reduce the risk of data breaches.

 How Does Domain Monitoring Fit Into Digital Risk Protection?